 If you really watch and document on a daily basis the habits of all drivers, you will see that the majority of poor drivers are middle-aged and not senior citizen drivers.
 You will also see that the No. 1 traffic violation or cause for traffic accidents is distractions.
 It is true that as we age our vision, reaction time and motor skills do slow down; it's also true that as we age we tend to become more patient, thus not driving as fast as we used to or within the posted speed limit.
 Patience is something that most of us lack at times during our daily driving routines.

-My reason for writing this article is not to offend or protect any age group, but to say that we are all guilty of poor driving techniques at times.
+My reason for writing this column is not to offend or protect any age group but to say that we are all guilty of poor driving techniques at times.
 When we look in the mirror and honestly admit to our own poor driving habits, we will see that we can all do a better job of driving and sharing our roadways.